-- The number of rented dwellings that were the subject of at least one inspection for compliance with the Regulations applicable to private rented accommodation that was carried out in 2018 - The number of dwellings inspected in 2018 that were found not to be compliant with the Housing (Standards for Rented Houses) Regulations - The number of dwellings, that had been found not to be compliant with the Standards Regulations at an inspection in 2018 or previously, that were determined by the Council to have become compliant during 2018.
+- The number of rented dwellings that were the subject of at least one inspection for compliance with the Regulations applicable to private rented accommodation that was carried out in 2019 - The number of dwellings inspected in 2019 that were found not to be compliant with the Housing (Standards for Rented Houses) Regulations - The number of dwellings, that had been found not to be compliant with the Standards Regulations at an inspection in 2019 or previously, that were determined by the Council to have become compliant during 2019.

-- The total number of registered tenancies at the end of June 2018 will be supplied directly to the LGMA by the Residential Tenancies Board. - Do not include in the inspections figure repeat inspections of the same dwelling. - Where a number of individual dwellings within a multi-unit building are inspected, then each dwelling inspected during the visit should be included in the inspections figure. - The figure for dwellings that were found in 2018 not to be compliant with the Standards Regulations should include all dwellings found to be in breach of any requirement whatsoever of the Regulations. - The figure at B should match the figure supplied at Question 1.a of Schedule 5 of your authority's Statistical Quarterly Return for Quarter 4 2018 to the D/HPLG and the figure at C should match the figure supplied at Question 1.a minus 1.c of that Schedule. - Include in the figure of dwellings determined to have become compliant during 2018 only those dwellings where the Council's determination was based on a follow-up inspection, a communication with the tenant or satisfactory evidence supplied by the landlord during the period 1 January to 31 December 2018.
-Note: As the figure is not confined to dwellings that were found to be non-compliant only in 2018, it differs from the figures requested at Question 1.e of Schedule 5.
+- The total number of registered tenancies at the end of June 2019 will be supplied directly to the LGMA by the Residential Tenancies Board. - > Do not include in the inspections figure repeat inspections of the same dwelling. - Where a number of individual dwellings within a multi-unit building are inspected, then each dwelling inspected during the visit should be included in the inspections figure. - The figure for dwellings that were found in 2019 not to be compliant with the Standards Regulations should include all dwellings found to be in breach of any requirement whatsoever of the Regulations.